parasmehan123/RedFlair/README.md

 3. Paste the Link in the Url Box and click submit.
 ![](images/3.png)

 4. This will redirect you to [Flairs Detected](http://redflair.herokuapp.com/Flair_Detected) Page.
 Here it will display your submitted URL on the top, and the flair that has been predected.
 By clicking on the link which is highlighted in blue, it would re-direct to the URL which was submitted earlier.
+You might need to re-fresh the pages one or twice to load the content from Heroku Servers.
 ![](images/4.png)

 ## Tools Used